 1. Use collapsible headings to streamline information

 Collapsible headings are exactly what they sounds like: sub-section markdown cells nested under a heading will be collapsed.
+To use collapsible headings, click on the downward-facing gray arrow at the left of the markdown cell to collapse the sections under that heading.
+The saved notebook will save these states.

 You can use this to hide optional information, for example, see the screenshots by expanding the collapsed section below: